polluxio/pollux-payload/README.md

 ### Cloud - Qarnot

-[Qarnot](https://qarnot.com) is a Cloud provider proposing a unique approach to Cloud computing by utilizing the wasted heat generated by computer servers to heat buildings.
+[Qarnot](https://qarnot.com) is a Cloud provider with a unique approach to Cloud computing in which the wasted heat generated by computer servers is recycled to heat buildings.

-**Qarnot** offers free trial credits in a couple of clicks.
+**Qarnot** offers free trial credits accessible in a few clicks.
 To try deployment on **Qarnot**, first create an account on this [page](https://tasq.qarnot.com/login/).

-Then retrieve your access token, save it locally ('qarnot.conf) and then launch using following command:
+Retrieve your access token, save it locally ('qarnot.conf) and then launch Pollux using the following command:

 ```bash
 #Launching on Qarnot with 3 workers